openenclave/openenclave/samples/helloworld/README.md

 - Written in C
 - Minimum code needed for an Open Enclave app
-- Helps understand the basic components an OE(Open Enclave) application
+- Helps understand the basic components of an Open Enclave (OE) application
 - Demonstrates how to build, sign, and run an OE image
 - Also runs in OE simulation mode

- Prerequisite: you may want to read [Common Sample Information](/docs/GettingStartedDocs/sampedocs/README.md#common-sample-information) before going further
+ Prerequisite: you may want to read [Common Sample Information](/docs/GettingStartedDocs/sampledocs/README.md#common-sample-information) before going further

 ## About the helloworld sample